How to Choose Between TTL and Explicit Invalidation

 Detailed trade-off analysis and implementation blueprints are documented in TTL vs Explicit Invalidation.

-CI/CD Gating & Validation
+CI/CD Gating and Validation

 - name: Validate Cache Strategy Compliance